 What is an anti-inflammatory diet?

 The term anti-inflammatory diet gets thrown around a lot in nutrition tips these days.
-An anti-inflammatory diet is that any nutrition expert would recommend you to eat as a conservative treatment for various health conditions.
-The nutrition experts believe that an anti-inflammatory diet can have an incredible impact on one’s long term health.
+An anti-inflammatory diet is what any nutrition expert would recommend you to eat as a conservative treatment for various health conditions.
+Nutrition experts believe that an anti-inflammatory diet can have an incredible impact on one’s long term health.
 The anti-inflammatory diet focuses on whole and nutrition-dense foods that include plant-based foods like fruits, vegetables, whole grains, fatty fish, nuts, seeds, beans, legumes, fresh herbs, and spices.

 What are inflammatory foods to avoid?

 While it may seem daunting to include an anti-inflammatory diet into your hectic daily life, there are some of the foods that you could just avoid to reduce inflammation.
 Here’s the list of foods to avoid to protect yourself from chronic inflammation.

 - Foods high in saturated fat

 - Processed meat

 - White bread and all refined carbs